-In the late 1980’s, the GBG and Friends together took over the two narrow garden beds on both sides of the central pathway near the Hitchcock Fountain; to establish a Perennial Border.
-Advice was sought and received from the RBG Melbourne as their new Perennial Border was proving to be very popular.
+In the late 1980’s Geelong Botanic Gardens and Friends together took over the two narrow garden beds on both sides of the central pathway near the Hitchcock Fountain, to establish a Perennial Border.

-By the mid 1990’s, there were six regular and enthusiastic FGBG volunteers who were planning, buying plants and maintaining the Border with minimal help from the GBG staff.
-The Borders were doubled in width in 2001 and this allowed a greater variation in the height of plants selected.
-A few shrubs were planted to introduce further structure and texture among the perennials and create year round interest.
+By the mid 1990’s, there was a band of regular and enthusiastic Friends volunteering; planning, buying plants and maintaining the Border with minimal help from the Gardens staff.
+The Borders were widened or enlarged in 2001 and 2014.
+This allowed a greater variation in the height of plants selected.

 Heritage Rose Garden